DawnTeamMC/SunsetStarter/README.md

 ## ❤️ Support
 [![Patreon supporters](https://img.shields.io/endpoint.svg?url=https%3A%2F%2Fshieldsio-patreon.vercel.app%2Fapi%3Fusername%3DHugman%26type%3Dpatrons&style=flat-square)](https://patreon.com/Hugman)

-You can support %mod_name% on the [Patreon page of the founder, main developer and maintainer of the Dawn Team mods (Hugman)](https://patreon.com/Hugman).
+You can support MODNAME on the [Patreon page of the founder, main developer and maintainer of the Dawn Team mods (Hugman)](https://patreon.com/Hugman).

 By supporting Hugman, you can get access to the following: